looker-open-source/lmanage/instructions/capturator_README.md

   dashboard_id: '7'
 ```

-The content.yaml file is generated automatically using the `Yaml-Export-Dir` at it's root and stores the export from looks and dashboards in the instance you're running the capturator against.
+The content.yaml file is generated automatically inside of the `config-dir` and stores the export from looks and dashboards in the instance you're running the capturator against.

 The dashboard is stored in lookml and can be amended here (e.g. changing model name or explore name) if desired.